Provincial Academic Detailing: Frequently Asked Questions

 How is the academic detailing service funded?

-Funding for the BC PAD service is provided to regional health authorities by the Ministry of Health's Medical Beneficiary and Pharmaceutical Services Division.
+Funding for the BC PAD service is provided to regional health authorities by the Ministry of Health's Pharmaceutical, Laboratory & Blood Services Division.
 Approximately two full-time pharmacist positions are allocated to each regional health authority.

 How can I participate?

-As each new topic is developed, the PAD pharmacists will contact family/general practitioners' offices in their region to arrange appointments.
-Academic detailing sessions (face-to-face or TEAD) are also available for nurse practitioners, pharmacists, naturopathic doctors, and students.
-If you are interested in meeting with a PAD pharmacist, please contact us.
+As each new topic is developed, the PAD pharmacists will contact family/general practitioners’ offices in their region to schedule appointments.
+Academic detailing sessions (face-to-face or via Web conference) are also available for nurse practitioners, pharmacists, and naturopathic doctors.
+If you are interested in meeting with a PAD pharmacist, please contact us at PAD@gov.bc.ca.

 Where can I get more information?

-For more information about the BC PAD service, or how to reach the pharmacist providing academic detailing services in your area, please call 604 660-2101 or e-mail PAD@gov.bc.ca
+For more information about the BC PAD service, or how to connect with the PAD pharmacist in your area, please e-mail PAD@gov.bc.ca.